|

 - 9. Electro - mechanical Coupling in Normal and Diseased Heart

-- Peter Kohl (UK) and Narin Sarvazyan (USA)
+- Peter Kohl (UK) and Keiji Naruse (Japan)

 - Constancio Gonzalez (SPAIN) and Tomoyuki